wgfajardom/cv/README.md

 - Work Portfolio
 - Academic Portfolio

 Any doubts?
-Feel free to contact me.
+Feel free to contact me (wilmargfm1021@gmail.com).
 Have a good one!